WWDOGE954/Discord-OLLAMA-BOT-EN/README.md

+## Translation Notice

+All English translations in this repository were assisted by AI.
+Some wording may be imperfect or slightly different from the original intent. ssrryy

 # Discord OLLAMA Bot

 A Discord moderation assistant that combines rule-based moderation, case tracking, local Ollama AI, PC status monitoring, temperature-protection modes, and a personal music library.

-This project is designed for Discord server administrators who want a self-hosted helper bot for daily moderation, warning workflows, local AI summaries, user interaction insights, and basic server utilities.
+This project was designed as a self-hosted helper bot for Discord server moderation, warning workflows, local AI replies, user interaction insights, and basic server utilities.

+## Project Note

+This repository is an organized English version of a project I developed during high school.

+It was prepared as part of my personal portfolio and learning record.
+Since this is one of my first repositories uploaded to GitHub, there may still be issues in the repository structure, documentation, wording, or setup instructions.

+If you find any problems or have suggestions, feel free to contact me or open an issue.

 ## Features